skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

     Language: en
     Layout: default

-You can define the system settings here, for example the name of the website and the email of the webmaster.
+You can define the system settings here, for example the name of the website.
 Individual [page settings](#page-settings) can be defined at the top of each page.
 For a new installation you should set `Sitename`, `Author` and `Email`.

-## Language settings

-Another configuration file is `system/extensions/yellow-language.ini`.
-Here's an example:

-    Language: en
-    CoreDateFormatMedium: Y-m-d
-    media/images/photo.jpg: This is an example image

-You can define the language settings here, for example text sections and date format.
-Language settings consist of `Language` and other settings.
-You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
-You can also add your own language settings, for example image captions.

 ## User settings